Secure Linear MDS Coded Matrix Inversion: Coded Matrix Inversion

-which are sent to the respective workers.
+For the final round, we encode $\widehat{\Bb^{-1}}$ as which are sent to the respective workers.
 The workers already have in their possession the encodings $\Abt^b_i$.
 We then carry out the polynomial CMM where each worker is requested to send back $(\Bbt^a_i)^\top\cdot\Abt^b_i$.
 The master server can then recover $\widehat{\Ab^{\dagger}}$.

 \begin{Thm} Consider $\Gb\in\F^{n\times k}$ as in Theorem \ref{MDS_CC_thm}.
 By using any CMM, we can devise a matrix pseudoinverse CCS by utilizing Algorithm \ref{pinv_alg}, in two-rounds of communication.
 By using polynomial CMM \cite{YMAA17}, we achieve this with a reduced communication load and minimal computation, in three-rounds of communication. \end{Thm}